 Overnight: Zanzibar | Breakfast x 1

-Zanzibar - Dar es Salaam - Iringa.
-Leaving Zanzibar in the afternoon, we return to the mainland and another night in Dar es Salaam.
-The next morning we head south and pass through the Mikumi National Park where it is possible to view a range of wildlife from the roadside, totally impervious to the passing traffic.
-We travel towards Iringa where we spend the night in a beautiful rustic campsite famous for its Amarula Hot Chocolates and its steamy showers!
+Zanzibar - Mikumi - Iringa.
+Leaving Zanzibar in the morning, we return to the mainland and head west to Mikumi for an overnight stop.
+The next day we continue our journey west.
+Our destination today is Iringa where we spend the night in a beautiful rustic campsite famous for its Amarula Hot Chocolates and its steamy showers!

 Iringa - Lake Malawi (Malawi).
 Winding our way through the beauty of the Tukuyu tea and banana plantations, we travel into Malawi, a landlocked country with 20% of its total area made up of beautiful Lake Malawi.
 We travel the length of the western side of the lake, stopping off at various bays and inlets over the next 3 days.
 Spend the days learning the game of bao from the locals, scour the markets for a bargain or simply relax on the pristine beaches.